KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 libtrilinos_epetra.so  # -DTRILINOS_PREFIX="trilinos_"
 ```

-For example, in the case of Ubuntu, installed Trilinos installed by `apt`:
+For example, in the case of Ubuntu with Trilinos installed by `sudo apt install trilinos-all-dev`:
 ```
 -DTRILINOS_INCLUDE_DIR="/usr/include/trilinos"
 -DTRILINOS_LIBRARY_DIR="/usr/lib/x86_64-linux-gnu"